mzampetakis/mzampetakis/README.md

 ## Hi 👋, I am Michalis Zampetakis.
-### SW engineer currently working at [Enartia](https://enartia.com)
+### SW engineer currently working at [Sunlight.io](https://www.sunlight.io/)
-Love to do challenging stuff that need critica thinkng!
+Love to do challenging stuff that needs critical thinkng!
 In my free time I enjoy working with small SW projects, embedded systems & reading.
 I also love bicycling 🚲 and LEGOs!
 In my [repositories](https://github.com/mzampetakis?tab=repositories) you can find a few interesting things I get up with